franklinedel/ics-2025-group-f-project-preempt-queue-group-assignment-GROUP-E-QUEUE-ASSIGNMENT/README.md

 ## Group ASSIGNMENT

-This assignment is designed to be quite a fun and an engaging challenge that requires teamwork, communication, and collaboration.
+This assignment is designed to be quite a fun and engaging challenge that requires teamwork, communication, and collaboration.
 You will work together to build an advanced print queue simulator that models a real-world printing system with multiple users, priorities, aging, and concurrency.

 This project is perfect for groups of **5 to 6 members**.
 Each member will take ownership of a specific module or feature, and together you will integrate your parts into a fully functioning system.